Course Code: 4da

 In this lesson, you'll bring your DA training full-circle as you look at how to cope with challenges, avoid burnout, and create a road map for successful implementation.
 This survival guide for busy teachers also includes some popular management tips to streamline grading and choose what to abandon.
 You'll learn how to transfer your new skills to the real world and see how the skills you've picked up can actually make your life easier while raising achievement at the same time.

-Cheryl Dick has more than 17 years of teaching experience.
-She currently teaches fourth grade and previously worked as an instructional coach for six years.
+Cheryl Dick has more than 25 years of teaching experience and is currently a classroom teacher.
+She's taught 2nd, 4th, and 5th grade and has previously worked as an instructional coach.
 She graduated from Missouri State University with a Bachelor of Science in elementary education, with a focus on early childhood education.
-Dick also holds a master's degree in elementary education from Texas-Wesleyan University and a second master's degree in educational administration from Lindenwood University.
+Cheryl also holds a master's degree in elementary education from Texas-Wesleyan University and a second master's degree in educational administration from Lindenwood University.

 There are no prerequisites to take this course.